thiago-negri/gql-prime/README.md

 Classes from `./src/data` and `./src/services` are automatically made available in the Awilix container.
 Their default lifetime is singleton, meaning there's only one instance for the entire app.
 They are exposed according to the file name (e.g. `user-service.ts` becomes `userService` in the container).

+Classes from `./src/dataloaders` are automatically available in the container, just like data and services, but they have scoped lifetime.

 Functions from `./src/di-resolvers` are automatically made available as well, but their lifetime is scoped to a request.